OUR ALEXANDRIA VIRGINIA OFFICE

 Some of the problems elementary and middle school children encounter include academic failure, bullying, difficulty making friends, struggles with attention and follow-through on tasks, difficulty expressing emotions appropriately, and family issues including but not limited to grief, divorce, abuse, moving, and being a part of a military family.

-Substance Abuse Evaluation and Counseling: Life Enrichment Counseling Center, Inc., provides substance abuse assessments and evaluations for drug and alcoholic addictions.
+Life Enrichment Counseling Center, Inc., provides substance abuse assessments and evaluations for drug and alcoholic addictions.
 Services may include evaluation, educational information, and psychotherapy sessions.
 Services may be requested by the schools, families, attorneys or the court system.
 Evaluations may be brief or comprehensive as needed.
-Our Certified Substance Counselors will be able to monitor compliance with treatment goals or court orders..
+Our Certified Substance Counselors will be able to monitor compliance with treatment goals or court orders.

 Other Issues Addressed:

-clinical staff members who are skilled in psychotherapy.
-Below is a
+Life Enrichment Counseling Center has experienced clinical staff members who are skilled in psychotherapy.

-& Therapists at The Alexandria, VA Life Enrichment Counseling
+Counselors & Therapists at The Alexandria, VA Life Enrichment Counseling and Therapy Center

 Mr. Boothe is a Licensed Clinical Social Worker in the state of Virginia and the District of Columbia.
 He earned his Master of Social Work degree from Howard University in 1997.